drishika2002/drishika2002/README.md

 ### 👧 ***More about me***:

-- *I am a first year student at Jaypee Institute of Information Technology* 👩‍🎓
+- *Student at Jaypee Institute of Information Technology* 👩‍🎓
 - *Currently, I am pursuing B.Tech. in Computer Science and Engineering Branch* 🎓
 - *I am an Open Source contributor and I like competitive programming* 😉
 - *Love to explore different tech stacks* ♥🤩